Baphomet42/Data-Packs/README.md

     + Storage Cubes have an old Aperture skin
     + Vital Apparatus Vent toggles black effect when looking into the vent
         + Hiding the effect allows custom builds extending the vent
+    + Various other equipment types have skin options too
 + *Select Tool*
     + Select a piece of equipment to modify it and access additional settings
         + This tool can access the features of most other tools, and more